oskariorg/oskari-docs/community/roles.md

 ### Other possible tasks:

 - Usually also creates the geospatial interfaces from datasets with suitable software (e.g. MapServer, GeoServer, ArcGIS Server) including managing GetFeatureInfo requests (what information are shown in pop-up info tool in Oskari and how), visualizing the layers (e.g. using SLD) and configuring legends.
-Maintaining of those interfaces.
+Maintains usually also those interfaces.

 ### Requirements: